BenMcGarry/AzureIaaSLab/_docs/01setup/azurepass.md

 1. To check your subscription was successfully redeemed, click **Cost Management + Billing** near the bottom of the left-hand blade.

+1. Select your Azure account on the screen, it should show your email address.

 1. Under **Billing** go to **Subscriptions**

 1. If you can see a subscription called Azure Pass - Sponsorship and a Subscription ID. **Congratulations you are good to go!** Otherwise please talk to your instructor.